vatesfr/xen-orchestra/docs/docs/backups-and-dr/backup_howto.md

 ### Live mount

-- Attach a disk from an incremental backup to the restored VM without copying it: read only, served straight from the BR.
+- Attach a disk from an incremental backup to the restored VM without copying it: the disk is served in read-only mode, straight from the BR.
-- Usable immediately whatever the disk size, but much slower than a restored disk, and unreliable with a slow or distant BR (S3 or Azure outside your network).
+- Use the disk immediately, whatever its size.
+Expect it to be much slower than a restored disk, and unreliable with a slow or distant BR (S3 or Azure outside your network).
-- Temporary: released when the disk is deleted, and ended by a restart of XOA (or of the proxy serving it).
+- Release the mount by deleting the disk.
+Restarting XOA (or the proxy serving the disk) also ends the mount.

 ### File restore